SAP/fundamental-styles/docs/pages/components/select.md

 ## Readonly State
+To make the `Select` component read-only, the readonly attribute needs to be added to the `fd-select__control` element.
-To add readonly state, it is mandatory to add `readonly` attribute to `fd-select__control` element Readonly state can be enabled also by adding `.is-readonly` class, or `aria-readonly="true"`
+This can also be done by adding the `.is-readonly` class or the `aria-readonly="true"` attribute.

 {% capture disabled-select %}
 <div class="fd-popover">